uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 There will be four mastery-based exams during the course, each worth 5% of the course grade.

-If you were absent for a mastery-based exam, you will have an opportunity to retake it at the end of the semester.
+If you are absent for a mastery-based exam, you will have an opportunity to retake it at the end of the semester.

 ### Final Exam

-In lieu of the final, you can re-take up to three (3) mastery-based exams and receive an updated grade.
+In lieu of a final, you can re-take up to three (3) mastery-based exams and receive an updated grade.
+Retakes can only help your grade.

 UVA has strict final exam policies.
-As such, we cannot grant make-ups or alternative exam time without explicitly permission from and notification to a Dean.
-As such, we will not give a make-up exam for the following under **any circumstances**:
+As such, we cannot grant make-ups or alternative exam time.
-1. Planned Travel (expect to be in Charlottesville during your exam time.)
-2. Multiple exams within the same time period - This course is in the School of Engineering and Applied Science.
-As such, we do not have a "maximum number of exams within a 24-hour period policy".
-We cannot reschedule exams for this reason with explicit, documented accommodations.

-Any requests for make-ups due to illness must be made through your Dean, and we cannot handle them ourselves.

-Exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
-Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.

 ### Exam Rules

-Mastery-based exams are **in-person**, closed note, closed book, closed laptop, pencil and paper.
-Those with extended time or other accommodations should contact your professor to discuss them during the first two weeks of the class.
+Exams are **in-person**, closed note, closed book.
+Format will be on Canvas, though instructors may opt to change the exam for everyone to paper and pencil.
+Those with extended time or other accommodations should schedule proctored exams during the first two weeks of the class.
+All exams must be in a proctored setting.
+Because of the electronic format, screen capture or recording of any part of an exam is expressly forbidden.
+A student recording exam questions will receive a failing grade for the course and may be referred to Honor.

 ## Regrade Requests